20 weeks ultrasound

 - Determine the position of the placenta and the amount of amniotic fluid,

-- Measure the length of the cervix if needed to assess the risk of preterm labour and
+- Measure the length of the cervix if needed to assess the risk of preterm labour (especially in the first pregnancy, or in case of a previous preterm delivery) and

-- Measure the blood flow in the uterine arteries if needed to assess the risk of growth restriction.
+- Measure the blood flow in the uterine arteries to assess the risk of growth restriction and pre-eclampsia.

 Some specialized forms of the 20 weeks ultrasound include fetal echocardiography, where baby’s heart is examined in more detail, and fetal neurosonography, where the baby’s brain is examined in more detail.
 This is usually done if a problem is detected, or where there is a high risk of a specific abnormality in the heart or brain respectively.